techVidyaax/BUS-TICKET-MANAGEMENT/README.md

-##BUS TICKET MANAGEMENT SYSTEM
+# BUS TICKET MANAGEMENT SYSTEM

-This is a simple Bus Ticket Management System developed as a beginner-friendly project to understand both frontend and backend integration.
+This is a simple **Bus Ticket Management System** developed as a beginner-level project to understand frontend and backend integration.

-The project was initially built using only HTML and CSS for the frontend.
-Later, a backend was added using Node.js, Express, and MongoDB to handle user authentication and ticket booking.
+The project was initially created using only HTML and CSS for the frontend.
+Later, backend functionality was added using **Node.js, Express.js, and MongoDB** to manage user authentication and ticket booking.

-This project is mainly created for learning purposes and for future reference, so that I can recall the projects I have worked on and understand the complete flow of a web application.
+This project is mainly built for learning purposes and future reference, so that the complete flow of a full-stack application can be easily remembered and understood.

+---

-Features
+## Features

-Landing page with Login and Sign Up options
+- Landing page with Login and Sign Up options

-User registration and login functionality
+- User registration and login

-Bus ticket booking form
+- Bus ticket booking form

-Ticket booking data stored in MongoDB
+- Ticket booking data stored in MongoDB

-Simple and user-friendly UI
+- Simple and clean user interface

+---

-Technologies Used
+## Technologies Used

-Frontend:
+### Frontend

-HTML
+- HTML

-CSS
+- CSS

-Backend:
+### Backend

-Node.js
+- Node.js

-Express.js
+- Express.js

-Database:
+### Database

-MongoDB
+- MongoDB

+---

-Project Purpose
+## Project Purpose

-The main goal of this project is:
+The purpose of this project is to:

-To practice frontend design using HTML and CSS
+- Practice frontend development using HTML and CSS

-To understand backend development with Node.js and Express
+- Learn backend development using Node.js and Express

-To learn basic database operations using MongoDB
+- Understand database integration using MongoDB

-To build confidence in full-stack development

-This is a simple project but very useful for beginners and future learning.
+- Gain hands-on experience in building a full-stack web application

+Although simple, this project is very helpful for beginners.
+---

+## Author

+Developed by **techVidyaax**